Bahmni/two-factor-auth/README.md

 The build tool used in the project is gradle.
 The project is divided into two sub-projects.
 One is `sms-interface` and the other is `webapp`.

 * `sms-interface` project contains the contract for the third party SMS gateway plugin.
 To build the project use `./gradlew clean sms-interface:build`
 * `webapp` project contains the spring boot web application.
-To run it use `./gradlew clean webapp:build`.
-To run the web application use `java -Dloader.path=PATH/TO/PLUGIN -jar two-factor-auth-VERSION.jar`.
+To build it use `./gradlew clean webapp:build`.
+To run the web application use `java -Dloader.path=/home/bahmni/.bahmni-security/ -jar two-factor-auth-VERSION.jar`.
 If you do not specify a valid plugin path the web app will fail to start.